eleduck/eleduck-camp/courses/w1/task1.md

 I graduated from Hunan Engineering College in Jun 2016, got a bachelor of engineering degree.

-My short-term plan is to take every lesson at Eleduck English Camp, to improve reading&writing English.
-Finish and submit each task in time.
-Remember as many as possible new words that relate to my profession.
+My short-term plan is to take every lesson at Eleduck English Camp, to improve reading & writing, and to finish and submit each task on time.
+And to Remember as many as possible new words that relate to my profession.

 The long-term plan is to find a full-time remote job or be a freelancer.
 Then I can go back to my hometown where is closer to my family and live in my own house.
 Take it a step further, I want to immigrate to Canada with my whole family.

 Which is important in my life?
 This is a simple question for me right now: I want a work-life balance.
-That is why I started studying English, only work remotely can help me achieve it in China, and good English takes a hand.
+That is why I started studying English, only working remotely can help me achieve it in China, and good English takes a hand.